EirikV/meteor-workshop/README.md

 This would also be the time to check out **methods** in Meteor.

 5. Here is a fun little step.
 Try build a helper to set the profile picture.
 This step is optional (if you are satisfied with the default dull gray anonymous user image)
 Hint: Use the `image` collection for uploading the profile pictures.
+We have provided some of the code, but this [tutorial](https://medium.com/@victorleungtw/how-to-upload-files-with-meteor-js-7b8e811510fa) might be helpful in order to understand it.

 ### 3. Posts
 Oh, yes!
 This is the big one, here is where the fun starts.